The Gophers men’s basketball team didn’t get on national television — or even local TV — for Tuesday night’s 104-76 victory against Omaha.

 That didn’t matter, because ESPN’s legendary analyst Dick Vitale brought up Richard Pitino’s team and its star player, Jordan Murphy, twice while covering Michigan State vs. Kansas on ESPN in Indianapolis.

-College basketball fans nationally were on that potential Final Four matchup to open the season, but Vitale brought up what fans in attendance at Williams Arena saw — that the Gophers have the pieces to be a sleeper in the Big Ten this season.
+All eyes nationally were on that potential Final Four matchup to open the season, but Vitale brought up what fans in attendance at Williams Arena saw — that the Gophers have the pieces to be a sleeper in the Big Ten this season.